zhangbolily/BCore/README.md

 For the versions available, see the [tags on this repository](https://gitlab.com/zhangbolily/BCore/tags).

 ## Roadmap

-A better debug macro in the next version.
+- A better debug macro in the next version.
+- Windows build support

 ## Authors